urbit/docs/docs/using/messaging.md

 ### Commands

-A command is any line starting with `;`.
+A command is a hoon expression, prefaced by '#'.

 ### Creating and managing stations

 `;create journal %serious-journal 'description'` - Creates a `%journal`, a privately writable publicly readable station.

-`;create channel %serious-journal 'description'` - Creates a `%channel`, a publicly readable publicly writeable station.
+`;create channel %serious-channel 'description'` - Creates a `%channel`, a publicly readable publicly writeable station.

 ### Presence